 The movie’s main issue is in its predictability.
 While they kinda slap you in the face with World War II, the rest of the events are rather paint by numbers.
 You can really predict exactly what will happen through small prompts.
 Because of that, there’s nothing to really make this movie particularly special.

 However, it’s still an enjoyable movie and far from one of the worse Disney sequels I’ve been subjected to.
 Maybe I would feel different if I were more of a childhood fan of the first film, but as it stands, I enjoyed watching this movie, and I’d recommend a watch to people looking for a light Disney movie.

-Recommended Audience: There’s some dark themes what with World War II and all, but it’s not like you see anyone die and really this is lightest tale I’ve seen connected with World War II.
-It’s no Grave of the Fireflies that’s for sure.
+Recommended Audience: There are some dark themes what with World War II and all, but it’s not like you see anyone die, and really this is lightest tale I’ve seen connected with World War II.
+It’s no Grave of the Fireflies or Barefoot Gen that’s for sure.
 5+